 Contents of the Institute for German Culture and History of Southeastern Europe in OstDok:

-The Leibniz Institute for the History and Culture of Eastern Europe (GWZO) at the University of Leipzig conducts comparative research on the history and culture of the region between the Baltic Sea, the Black Sea and the Adriatic Sea from the Early Middle Ages to the present.
-The scientific reference library of the institute is the largest specialized library on Eastern and Central Europe in the eastern part of Germany.
+The Leibniz Institute for the History and Culture of Eastern Europe (GWZO) at the University of Leipzig conducts comparative research on the history and culture of the region between the Baltic Sea, the Black Sea and the Adriatic Sea from the early Middle Ages to the present.
+The scientific reference library of the institute is the largest specialised library on Eastern and Central Europe in the eastern part of Germany.

 Contents of the Leibniz Institute for the History and Culture of Eastern Europe in OstDok: